NadiaMoustafa/payment-scoring/README.md

 # Real-Time Payment Scoring Model

-This project implements a real-time payment scoring system using:
+This project implements an End-to-End real-time payment scoring system using:
 - Apache Kafka for streaming transactions
 - A pre-trained machine learning model (Logistic Regression) for fraud detection / credit scoring
 - MySQL for storing the scoring results